nobleman97/perizer-app/README.md

 ## Reflections
-While working on this project, I got to learn  how service principals and managed identities work.
+- While working on this project, I got to learn  how service principals and managed identities work and when to use which.

+- A major difficulty I experienced was exposing the service as a LoadBalancer.
+I set the type to LoadBalancer, but for some reason it remained as type NodePort.
+I had to redeploy the application, but it later worked.